nocturn9x/heimdall/README.md

 Heimdall is available on [Lichess](https://lichess.org/@/Nimfish) under its old name (Nimfish), feel free to challenge it!
 I try to keep the engine running on there always up to date with the changes on the master branch

+## Notes

+This repository was extracted from a monorepo that you can check out [here](https://git.nocturn9x.space/nocturn9x/CPG) (look into the `Chess/` directory): all history before the first commit here can be found there!